skhu101/HumanLiff/README.md

 <div style="width: 70%; text-align: center; margin:auto;">
     <img style="width:100%" src="img/HumanLiff_teaser.png">
     <em>Figure 1.
-HumanLiff learns to generate layer-wise 3D human with a unified diffusion process.
+HumanLiff learns to generate <strong>layer-wise 3D human with a unified diffusion process</strong>.
 Starting from a random noise, HumanLiff first generates a human body and then progressively generates 3D humans conditioned on previous generation.
 We use the same background color to denote generation results from the same human layer.</em>
 </div>

 :open_book: For more visual results, go checkout our <a href="https://skhu101.github.io/HumanLiff" target="_blank">project page</a>